MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/purchasing-how-record-purchase-price-discount-payment-agreements.md

 > [!TIP]
 > Before you enter this information, it is a good idea to prepare an outline of the discount structure that you want to use.
 This makes it easier to see which vendors can be linked to the same invoice discount page.
 The fewer pages that you have to set up, the faster that you can enter the basic information.

-## <a name="best-price-calculation"></a>Best price calculation
+## Best price calculation

-When you have recorded special prices and line discounts for sales and purchases, [!INCLUDE[prod_short](includes/prod_short.md)] ensures that your profit on item trade is always optimal by automatically calculating the best price on sales and purchase documents and on job and item journal lines.
+When you have recorded special prices and line discounts for sales and purchases, [!INCLUDE[prod_short](includes/prod_short.md)] ensures that your profit on item trade is always optimal by automatically calculating the best price on sales and purchase documents and on project and item journal lines.

 The best price is the lowest permissible price with the highest permissible line discount on a given date. [!INCLUDE[prod_short](includes/prod_short.md)] automatically calculates this price when it inserts the unit price and the line discount percentage for items on new document and journal lines.